 AJEM is designed to run in conjunction with BRL-CAD, MUVES, and MUVES Tool Kit (MTK) environment, capitalizing on work already performed by ARL/SLAD.

 AJEM requires the following data input for execution and analysis:

 - Criticality/Fault tree data

 - System probability of kill given damage data

 - Threat characterization data

-AJEM determines the outcome of threat and target interactions in terms of vulnerable area, probably of kill (Pk), probably of damage, number of hits, and number of perforations to components, sub-systems, or systems as defined by the user.
+AJEM determines the outcome of threat and target interactions in terms of vulnerable area, probability of kill (Pk), probability of damage, number of hits, and number of perforations to components, sub-systems, or systems as defined by the user.
 The data can be output in tabular format or in a graphical display plot (Cell-by-Cell Pk Plot).

 Distribution Statement A: Approved for public release by ARL - 23 October 2017; distribution is unlimited.

-DISTRIBUTION STATEMENT C. Distribution authorized to U.S. Government Agencies and their contractors.
+DISTRIBUTION STATEMENT D. Distribution authorized to Department of Defense and U.S. DoD contractors only.
 Critical Technology.
 October 12, 2017.
 Other request for this document shall be referred to U.S. Army Research Laboratory.

 Requests from non-U.S. Agencies must be forwarded to their country’s U.S. embassy.